 There is not a pass/fail score.
 The written test is a tool used to decide who should move on in the process.

 Physical Agility and Ability Test: As an applicant, you are required to complete a two phase test of physical agility and physical ability.
 Applicants should dress appropriate for the weather and bring any other items deemed necessary by the applicant such as a jacket, sunscreen, drink(s), and/or personal music device for the 1.5 mile run.

-- Physical Agility: This obstacle course consists of 7 job-related activities a Police Officer may encounter during their career.
+- An obstacle course consisting of 7 job-related activities a Police Officer may encounter during their career.
 These activities include: pushing a vehicle, climbing stairs, walking a beam, climbing over a 5 foot tall wall, dragging a 180 lb dummy, and trigger pull with each hand.

 There is no set pass/fail score.
 Each applicant is encouraged to give their best effort, as it will be used as a tool to decide who should move on in the process.